1881 Haiphong typhoon: Impacts

 The typhoon first moved through the Philippines, causing heavy damage on Camarines, Tayabas, and Batangas.

 The city of Haiphong lies about 10 miles from the coast of the Gulf of Tonkin and also on the Red River in a low elevation area (delta), connected to an access channel.
 The town was founded seven years before the typhoon struck.
 Haiphong, being a low-lying port town, was devastated both physically and economically.
 Its geography only worsened the damage.
 With the high waves and winds, rice fields were flooded, buildings were decimated (and, as a result, people either were drowned or left stranded), trees were ripped up, etc. By the time the typhoon passed, most of the town was wiped out.
 Then, due to the inability to operate as a port town, Haiphong's economy also took impact.

 The typhoon killed about 3,000 people in Haiphong, Vietnam.
 There were erroneous reports that the typhoon was the third-deadliest tropical cyclone on record with a death toll of 300,000, but this was likely due to mixing the death toll with the damage total, as the city only had a population of 18,480 in 1897.

 Aftermath

 Any typhoon like the 1881 Haiphong typhoon would be a rare occurrence because its path around Hainan is what made it so strong by the time it hit Haiphong.
-Any typhoon like this has not happened again since 1881, but analyses predict that it may happen again.
+It would take another 143 years for a typhoon like this to happen again - Typhoon Yagi in 2024 made landfall near Haiphong and wreaked havoc on the city.
 The Vietnamese government has also taken action in case of another severe typhoon hitting the area.
 Haiphong now has a flood defense system including dykes/levees (though not all of them are firm), a flood warning service provided by Vietnam's Meteorological Service, and evacuation plans.
 However, Haiphong still serves as a port (and a major one today), so any large storms will harm the economy.